 The Danish Airshow was one of the first to announce the participation of the Su-27 from the Ukraine and that was reason enough to book a trip to Skrydstrup together with Robert

 After a quick check-in in the hotel we spend some time at the fence to check the incoming participants on Friday.
 The Su-27s already arrived earlier that day but we still caught the Polish MiGs

 and the Swedish Viggen and missed most of the thunderstorms surrounding us.

-The Sunday had lesser weather.
+On Sunday the weather was much less.
 Lots of clouds and a strong wind made it a cold day.
 But the aircraft action made up for it.
 Excellent demo's from the Polish MiG-29, the Su-27 from the Ukraine, Belgium F-16 a great display by the Turkish Stars and Patrulla Aguila and an airpower demo by the Danish showing the public how to capture a bad guy (with some excellent driving skills by the way).
 And of course we need to mention the Fokker Dr.1 flown by Mikael Carlson.
 It is a joy to see that agile plane fly and the strafing pass with machinegun sound is awesome!